ekedonald/DevOps-Projects/18-Migration-to-the-Сloud-with-Containerization/README.md

 # Migration to the Сloud with Containerization
-Until now, you have been using VMs (AWS EC2) in Amazon Virtual Private Cloud (AWS VPC) to deploy your web solutions, and it works well in many cases.
-You have learned how easy to spin up and configure a new EC2 manually or with such tools as Terraform and Ansible to automate provisioning and configuration.

-You have also deployed two different websites on the same VM; this approach is scalable, but to some extent; imagine what if you need to deploy many small applications (it can be web front-end, web-backend, processing jobs, monitoring, logging solutions) and some of the applications will require various OS and runtimes of different versions and conflicting dependencies in such case you would need to spin up serves for each group of applications with the exact OS/runtime/dependencies requirements.
+Virtual Machines (i.e. AWS EC2) can been used to deploy applications and web solutions.
+They are scalable to some extent but if you need to deploy many small applications and some of the applications will require various OS and runtimes of different versions and conflicting dependencies.
+In such cases, you will need to spin up servers for each group of applications with the exact OS and dependencies requirements.

-When it scales out to tens/hundreds and even thousands of applications (e.g. when we talk of microservice architecture), this approach becomes very tedious and challenging to maintain.
+When it scales out to tens/hundreds and even thousands of applications (i.e. Microservices), this approach becomes very tedious and challenging to maintain.

-In this project, we will learn how to solve this problem and begin to practice the technology that revolutionized application distribution and deployment back in 2013!
+This project focuses on how to solve this problem with the use of the  the technology that revolutionized application distribution and deployment back in 2013!
 We are talking of Containers and simply [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
 Even though there are other application containerization technologies, Docker is the standard and the default choice for shipping your app in a container!

 ## Prerequisites
 A virtual machine (i.e. any cloud provider) or your workstation that will host the Docker containers.

 ## Migration to the Сloud with Containerization using Docker

-The following steps are taken to migrate to the cloud with containerization using docker
+The following steps are taken to migrate to the cloud with containerization using docker:

 ## Step 1: Install Docker and prepare for migration to the Cloud